 The nervous system functions as the mechanism that allows your mind and body to work as one cohesive unit.
-It receives input through the sensory nerves and coordinates action through motor nerves.
-The central nervous system, consisting of the brain and spinal cord, is connected to the muscles through the peripheral nervous system.
-That all being said, for the sake of simplicity you can think of the nervous system as the “battery” that drives your muscles.
+It receives all the input through the sensory nerves and coordinates all this action through our motor nerves.
+The CNS, consisting of the brain and spinal cord, is connected to our musculature through the peripheral nervous system.
+That being said, to keep it simple, think of the nervous system as the “battery” that drives your muscles.

-Training and developing robustness of the nervous system can be defined as “neural adaptation”.
-When looking at the nervous system as it relates to developing strength, two components that you should focus on are speed and power.
-While strength refers to how much force your muscles can exert, power refers to how quickly that force can be exerted.
-It’s the ability to generate large amounts of force over a short period of time.
-Speed is the ability to travel any set distance over a short period of time.
+Training of the nervous system can be described as “neural adaptation”.
+When we look at the nervous system as it relates to development of strength, there are two components to focus on and they are speed and power.
+While physical strength refers to how much force your muscles can give out, power refers to how fast you can exert that strength.
+It’s the ability to generate large amounts of force over a short period of time as possible.
+And sprinting speed is the ability to travel any set distance over a short period of time.

-There are four key components for developing the nervous system and optimizing the neural adaptation process for developing strength, speed, and power.
-Incorporate any one of them into your training, or ideally combine the modalities, to greatly enhance your nervous system function, your athletic abilities, and your mind-body connection!
+We can say that there are four key components for developing our nervous system and optimising the neural adaptation process.
+Incorporate any one of these into your training, or optimally combine the methods, to greatly enhance your nervous system function, your athletic abilities.

 Ways To Optimize Neural Adaptation For Speed & Power